5 Common Lies & Misconceptions about the College Apps Process

 Let’s take a look at the data, shall we?

 Notice the SAT/ACT scores and high school GPAs.
 The highest are at the top right corner….. yet, if that’s all universities wanted, wouldn’t that entire section be green to indicate acceptance?

 Why are the acceptances speckled all over the place?

 Answer: universities want students who genuinely tried to grow and explore.
 Students who enjoyed participating in the activities they’ve done or tried to discover their likes/dislikes.

 They don’t just want the students who simply crossed off checklists.
-Who did the sports because they had to, took the APs they had to, were part of clubs because they were easy & looked good, etc.
+The ones who did the sports, APs participated in student organizations because they had to…

 ….and if you did find something that you enjoy doing, did you take it a step further?
 If so, how?
 What was your project?

-Of course, this does not mean that students should sleep-deprive themselves and run themselves ragged trying to show the universities how amazing they can be…..just pick the 1-2 things that you legitimately enjoy doing or exploring and go from there.
+Of course, this does not mean that students should sleep-deprive themselves and run themselves ragged trying to show the universities how amazing they can be!
+Pick the 1-2 things that you legitimately enjoy doing or exploring and go from there.

 Yes, grades and scores matter….to an extent.
 Most universities will claim that they take a “holistic” approach to student admissions.
 That is, every part of your application is considered to paint a picture of the individual that you are.

 [Of course, a lot students don’t exactly present themselves in the best of lights, so that can be an issue…but we’ll talk about that another time].